 On-the-run Salisbury Novichok hoaxer jailed

-The court heard King was last seen leaving a flat with Ms Shapiro near Harley Street, central London, on 17 December.
+King was last seen leaving a flat near Harley Street, with his wife, on 17 December.

-Sebastian Gardiner, defending Gill, described King as a "very bizarre" character who lived a "glamorous, albeit seedy, existence", making money from arranging parties, selling drugs and supplying high-class escorts to his VIP clients.
+Sebastian Gardiner, defending one of King's associates, described King in court as a "very bizarre" character who lived a "glamorous, albeit seedy, existence", making money from arranging parties, selling drugs and supplying high-class escorts to his VIP clients.